Harvard-Ophthalmology-AI-Lab/FairVision/README.md

 ## Dataset

 The dataset Harvard-FairVision can be accessed via this [link](https://drive.google.com/drive/folders/1sLX2O_0AlrjY6JmdKijiV1zducsOsd0m?usp=drive_link).
 This dataset can only be used for non-commercial research purposes.
 At no time, the dataset shall be used for clinical decisions or patient care.
 The data use license is [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-If you have any questions, please email <harvardophai@gmail.com>.
+If you have any questions, please email <harvardophai@gmail.com> and <harvardairobotics@gmail.com>.

 Our dataset includes 10,000 subjects for Age-Related Macular Degeneration (AMD), Diabetic Retinopathy (DR), and glaucoma separately, totaling 30,000 subjects with comprehensive demographic identity attributes including age, gender, race, ethnicity, preferred language, and marital status.
 Each subject has one Scanning Laser Ophthalmoscopy (SLO) fundus photo and one sample of Optical Coherence Tomography (OCT) B-scans.
 The size of OCT B-scans is 200 x 200 x 200 in glaucoma, while the one of OCT B-scans.
 The size of OCT B-scans is 128 x 200 x 200 in AMD and DR.